fmaste/Haskell/Nix.md

 ## Why?

-Unlike most package managers Nix installs packages independently of the global state of the system, this means that an specific combination of packages can be installed identically in different hosts creating reproducible environments.
+Unlike most package managers Nix installs packages independently of the global state of the system in which Nix is being used, this means that an specific combination of packages can be installed identically in different hosts creating reproducible environments.

 If you have never experienced ["DLL hell"](https://en.wikipedia.org/wiki/DLL_Hell) or needed to share a common environment between setups or colleagues then this